 Fees and charges are not only an important source of income - providing vital funds to deliver essential public services and assist in achieving the Council's objectives for better outcomes for our community - but are also an important driver of efficiency.
-An appropriate and strategic approach to fees and charges requires the Council to have a robust understanding of the costs of the services it provides, as well as local economic and market factors, and to keep its schedule of fees and charges under regular review to ensure the most appropriate fees and charges are applied.
+An appropriate and strategic approach to fees and charges requires the Council to have a robust understanding of the costs of the services it provides, as well as local economic and market factors, and to keep its schedule of fees and charges are applied.